Resource Management Act 1991

 You could also call this:

-Finally, the EPA has to give a copy of this report to the board of inquiry or Environment Court (whichever is handling the matter), to the person who made the application, and to everyone who made a submission about the matter.
+The EPA then has to give a copy of this report to the board of inquiry or the Environment Court, the person who applied, and everyone who made a submission about the matter.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.

-Next up: 149H: Local authority may not notify further change or variation in certain circumstances
+149H: Local authority may not notify further change or variation in certain circumstances, or

 Minister may make direction in relation to matter: How matter processed if direction made to refer matter to board of inquiry or court